 Cautions About Foraging In Your Backyard

 Of course, just like with any type of foraging, it’s important to keep in mind some of the safety precautions for foraging.
 These are a few of the things to pay attention to whenever you are thinking of harvesting a wild plant from your yard or anywhere else.
 (And, of course, it’s also important for me to mention that I’m not an expert about foraging by any means and it’s important for your to do your own research and take any necessary precautions before consuming any plants in your yard.)
+These tips are ones that I’ve learned from some other foragers:

 Make Sure You Are Confident In Your Identification